How to declutter your life?

 The messy desk or studio does not equate to creativity.
 A research study in Princeton shows that a minimalist environment can help the creative process.
 Having too many items around can make your brain drift from one thing to the next, leading to increased stress and less creativity.
 An organized workspace boosts creativity.
 Working in an environment that is neat, clean and organized can help your brain focus and get your creative juices flowing.

 Living and working in an organized space improves skills related to art, writing, music, creative thinking or even out-of-the-box thinking.
 Being comfortable in your home can create space in your mind to help you come up with your next big idea.
 If you want to get things done, get decluttering.

 People who sleep in a cluttered room often suffer from hoarding disorder and are more likely to have sleeping problems too.
 If you sleep in a messy room, then you are likely to be lying in bed and staring at the ceiling.
 People have trouble falling asleep at night and experience disturbed sleep when sleeping in a cluttered room.

-Luckily, more and more people are decluttering their lives, getting more organised, and understanding that we need less of the material things in order to have more freedom.
-Check out our article: 4 Steps to Declutter your Mind for Happiness
+Luckily, more and more people are decluttering their lives, getting more organized, and understanding that we need less of the material things in order to have more freedom.

-Here is some food for thought.
+Here is some food for thought about decluttering your life.
 When you’re so stressed you can’t think straight, take a quick look around.
 See lots of clutter?
 Consider it a sign.